dparres/DeepLearning-Lab/README.md

 ## Recommendations

-Use [Googe Colab](https://colab.research.google.com) to run the experiments in virtual machines equiped with GPUs just in case you don't have a GPU computer to run them
+Use [Googe Colab](https://colab.research.google.com) to run the experiments in virtual machines equiped with GPUs just in case you don't have a GPU computer to run them.